-A surprising number of people continue to drive even after they have been suspended.
+A surprising number of people continue to drive even after they have had their license suspended.
 Here’s why driving on a suspended license is such a big mistake.

 There are many reasons why your driving license may be suspended.
 It could be an accumulation of minor driving offenses, a single DUI conviction, or even an accumulation of points.
 Whatever the reasons, it can have a crippling effect on your life.
-The temptation to get back behind the wheel, even though you’re suspended, will always be there.
-If you give in to it, though, you’ll just store up more trouble.
-Driving on a suspended license in PA, could mean high fines or even jail time.
+The temptation to get back behind the wheel, even though your license is suspended, will always be there.
+If you give in to it, though, you’ll end up in more trouble.
+Driving on a suspended license in PA could mean high fines or even jail time.

 Driving when suspended

 Figures suggest that 75% of people who have had their licenses suspended keep driving.
 In many cases, it’s because they don’t think they have any choice.
 A suspension may affect your ability to work and get from A to B. If you live in some of the rural areas surrounding Pittsburgh, your car may be your lifeline.
 Understandably, many people decide to keep driving and hope they get away with it.

 Doing so, though, puts you on a slippery slope where things will keep getting worse.
 The chances of getting caught are high and, if that happens, your suspension will get longer.
 If the State considers you to be a habitual offender, they can go as far as revoking your license.
 If it just not worth it

 A first offense of driving on a suspended license will result in an automatic fine and another year or two being added to your suspension.
 Even then, many people decide to keep driving.
 If you’re caught again, you may face an even longer suspension of your license and up to six months in prison.